ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 ## Using Quantum Safe Cryptography with Key Protect
 {: #how-to-use-qsc}

-You can choose from multiple algorithms between two different quantum safe TLS connection modes when sending requests to {{site.data.keyword.keymanagementserviceshort}}.
+You can choose from multiple algorithms between two different quantum safe TLS connection modes when sending requests to
+{{site.data.keyword.keymanagementserviceshort}}.

 ### Quantum Safe Mode vs Hybrid Mode
 {: #quantum-safe-modes}

 {{site.data.keyword.keymanagementserviceshort}} has two modes that will protect your keys under quantum attacks: Quantum Safe Mode and Hybrid mode.

 - **Hybrid Mode**:
   Hybrid mode uses a combination of quantum safe algorithms and classic key exchange algorithms to protect your data while in transit.
-When you make a request using this mode, the classic elliptic algorithm and the quantum safe algorithm will each generate a key to protect your data.
-These keys will then combine to cryptographically protect your data as it makes its way to the {{site.data.keyword.keymanagementserviceshort}} service.
+When you make a request using this mode, the classic elliptic algorithm and the quantum safe algorithm will be used in a key exchange mechanisms to cryptographically protect your data as it makes its way to the
+  {{site.data.keyword.keymanagementserviceshort}} service.

   Hybrid mode supports the following algorithms:

   - `p256_kyber512`
   - `p384_kyber768`
   - `p521_kyber1024`

 - **Quantum Safe Mode**:
   Quantum safe mode uses quantum safe algorithms to protect your data while in transit.
-When you make a request using this mode, the quantum safe algorithm will generate a key to cryptographically protect your data as it makes its way to the {{site.data.keyword.keymanagementserviceshort}} service.
+When you make a request using this mode, the quantum safe algorithm will will be used in a key exchange mechanism to cryptographically protect your data as it makes its way to the
+  {{site.data.keyword.keymanagementserviceshort}} service.

   Quantum Safe mode supports the following algorithms:

   - `kyber512`
   - `kyber768`
   - `kyber1024`

 These kyber algorithms are recommended by the Open Quantum Safe (OQS) project community.
 To find out more, see